SfC Home > Education > Tricks for Good Grades >

 Of course, there is always the temptation to socialize more than to study.
 With a little planning you can enjoy the company of your friend and still get the homework assignment completed.

-Instant messaging
+Instant messaging or texting

-There is also a compromise to this method, where students will be studying alone but will interface through Instant Messaging, email or the telephone.
-Even the student who prefers to study alone can break his or her concentration to contact a friend and ask for some information.
+There is also a compromise to this method, where students will be studying alone but will interface through Instant Messaging, texting email, or the telephone.

 Work and tests